OxiProject/oxi-os/README.md

 # About

-**OxiOS** is a lightweight and stable Linux distribution built on top of **Debian**.
+**OxiOS** is a modern Linux distribution built on top of **Debian**.

-The goal of the project is to provide a **clean, fast and easy-to-use operating system** with modern tools and a minimal system design.
+The goal of the project is to create a **simple, stable and powerful operating system** with a clean desktop experience and powerful built-in tools.

-OxiOS focuses on simplicity while maintaining flexibility for both new users and experienced Linux users.
+OxiOS focuses on performance, usability and system simplicity while maintaining the reliability of Debian.

 ---

 # Key Features

 * ⚡ Minimal and optimized base system
-* 🧠 Simple and clean desktop environment
+* 🧠 Modern GNOME desktop experience
 * 🎮 Built-in gaming support tools
 * 🔧 Easy driver installation
-* 📦 Graphical package management
+* 📦 Simple graphical package management
-* 🚀 Fast boot and low system usage
+* 🚀 Fast and stable system

 ---

 # Desktop Environment

-OxiOS uses **LXQt** as its main desktop environment.
+OxiOS uses **GNOME** as its main desktop environment.

-Why LXQt?
+Why GNOME?

-* Lightweight
+* Modern and polished interface
-* Fast performance
+* Wayland support
-* Clean interface
+* Large ecosystem of applications
-* Highly customizable
+* Excellent stability

 ---

 # Core Components

-OxiOS introduces several custom system tools designed to simplify system management.
+OxiOS introduces several custom tools designed to simplify system management.

 ### Oxi Package Manager

-A graphical package manager that allows users to install, remove and manage applications easily.
+A graphical package manager for installing and managing applications.

 ### Oxi Driver Manager

-Detects and installs hardware drivers automatically.
+Automatically detects and installs hardware drivers.

 ### Oxi Updater